 Also Read: Medical Courses Without NEET After 12th

-The MBBS degree equips them with the necessary theoretical and practical knowledge with a solid foundation in medicine.
-Apart from dermatology after 12th, students go through various other subjects as part of the pre-clinical, para-clinical, and clinical studies, the likes of which include anatomy, biochemistry, OPDs, pharmacology, microbiology, and paediatrics.
+An MBBS degree equips the students with necessary theoretical and practical knowledge with strong foundation in medicine.
+Apart from dermatology courses after 12th, students can explore various other subjects as part of the pre-clinical, para-clinical, and clinical studies.
+Some of the key topics taught include anatomy, biochemistry, OPDs, pharmacology, microbiology, and paediatrics.

 Duration: 5.5 years

-Provider: AIIMS- Delhi; Christian Medical College- Vellore; PGIMER- Chandigarh.
+Top Providers: AIIMS, Delhi; Christian Medical College, Vellore; PGIMER, Chandigarh.

 Also Read: Specialisations After MBBS - MD, MS, and Diploma

-A B.Sc in Cosmetology and Dermatology is an undergraduate degree of three years that focuses on the scientific study of skincare, beauty treatments, and dermatological practices.
-Given the nature of the field, this degree emphasises health and safety standards, hygiene practices, and the ethical considerations involved in cosmetology and dermatology treatments
+BSc in Cosmetology and Dermatology is an undergraduate degree programme of three years duration.
+It focuses on the scientific study of skincare, beauty treatments and dermatological practices.
+Given the nature of this field, it emphasises health and safety standards, hygiene practices, and the ethical considerations involved in cosmetology and dermatology treatments.

-A diploma in dermatology is a two-year diploma that provides a basic understanding of dermatology.
+Diploma in Dermatology is a two-year diploma course that provides students with a basic understanding of dermatology.
 It covers topics such as skin anatomy, common skin conditions, and basic dermatological treatments.
-These dermatology courses after 12th prepare students for entry-level positions in dermatology clinics, skin care centers, or related healthcare facilities.
+These dermatology courses after the 12th prepare students for entry-level positions in dermatology clinics, skin care centres, or related healthcare facilities.

 Also Read: MBBS vs MD - What is the Difference?